There are no reviews yet

 All kinds!
 We teach all levels, all ages and all styles as well as nearly every instrument.
 We have students that have reached finals on American Idol, America's Got Talent and The Voice.
 We have had students go on to become music majors in college and tour with BIG national touring acts.
 We are very open to a wide variety of students and try to nuture and cultivate their goals so they can achieve success in their music careers.

 Too many to list!
-We have a ton of perfomance opportunities and our students have performed admirably at events like Woodward Dream Cruise, Vine and Dine (a fundraiser for Gleaners Foodbank @ Cranbrook Science Center), Franklin Cider Mill, etc. We have recently been featured in Birmingham Magazine and on West Bloomfield public access television.
+We have a ton of perfomance opportunities and our students have performed admirably at events like student showcases, Vine and Dine (a fundraiser for Gleaners Foodbank), Franklin Cider Mill, and other local events in the communities.
 A number of students have recently been accepted into college level music programs and we like to think we've had at least a little influence in making that happen.

 Ask about their education and more importantly, their experience.
 Just because you can "play" does not automatically make you a good teacher.
 Ask for references or testimonials from other students.
 Ask how their lesson plans usually work and how they establish goals for their students.
 Lastly, music lessons fall into the "you get what you pay for" category so make sure you ask all the above questions before you decide to hire a teacher or music school.